vricha216/Price-Tracker/README.md

 ./run

 🧪 Tech Stack
-Technology | Purpose
+Technology and Purpose
-Python | Backend programming
+Python for Backend programming
-Flask | Lightweight web framework
+Flask because its Lightweight web framework
-MongoDB | NoSQL database
+MongoDB for NoSQL database
-HTML5 | Webpage structure
+HTML5 for Webpage structure
-CSS3 | Styling
+CSS3 for Styling
-JavaScript | Frontend interactivity
+JavaScript for Frontend interactivity
-Bootstrap | Responsive frontend design
+Bootstrap for Responsive frontend design

 📁 Project Structure
 E-Commerce-Price-Tracker/